Roeburndale

 Roeburndale is a civil parish in the City of Lancaster and the English county of Lancashire.
 In 2001 it had a population of 76.
 In the 2011 census Roeburndale was grouped with Claughton.
 The parish includes the village of Salter.
 The River Roeburn flows through the parish.
+It gives its name to the Roeburndale geological formation.

 History

+From the Middle Ages, Roeburndale was the Chase of the Honour of Hornby Castle.

+On Tuesday 3 July 1979 a BAC Jet Provost crashed at Salter Fell.
+The pilot Flt Lt Thomas Durk Bayliff was killed.
+He had studied Aeronautical Engineering at Queen's University Belfast in 1977.

 In January 2022, one person was killed and others were injured when a bridge collapsed into the River Roeburn in Roeburndale.